deanwampler/scala-hadoop/README.txt

 The flushing was set to flush every 1000 words, so the benefit of reduced memory usage was probably minimal and the extra IO hurt performance.

-There is a significant performance improving using the StringTokenizer vs. the regular expression splitting.
-This may be due in part to the fact that the words are further processed to remove non-alphanumeric characters in the latter case.
+There is a significant performance improving when using the StringTokenizer vs. the regular expression for splitting the text into words.
+This may be due in part to the fact that the regex approach parses the strings into words and then further removes non-alphanumeric characters.
+However, this approach does a better job isolating true words, e.g., "hello" and "hello!" become just "hello".